Categorical Vector Space Semantics for Lambek Calculus with a Relevant Modality: Experimental Validation

 The most effective disambiguation of the new dataset was obtained via the BERT phrase vectors, followed by the {Full} model.
 BERT is a contextual neural network architecture that provides different meanings for words in different contexts, using a large set of tuned parameters on large corpora of data.
 There is evidence that BERT's phrase vectors do encode some grammatical information in them.
 So it is not surprising that these embeddings provided the best disambiguation result.
 In the other neural embeddings: W2V and FT, however, the Full and its Cofree-inspired approximation provided better results.
 Recall that in these models, phrase embeddings are obtained by just adding the word embeddings, and addition forgets the grammatical structure.
-That the categorical model, which are type-driven and work along the grammatical structure, outperformed these models is a very promising result.
+That the categorical models, which are type-driven and work along the grammatical structure, outperformed these models is a very promising result.

-Finally, we note that MAP's of all models were quite high in comparison with the results of the original dataset, i.e. \cite{GrefenSadrEMNLP}.
+We note that MAP's of all models were quite high in comparison with the results of the original dataset, i.e. \cite{GrefenSadrEMNLP}.
 The original dataset consists of Subject-Verb-Object (SVO) sentences.
 The fact that our results are better means that turning the SVO sentences into parasitic gap phrases, which are longer and provide more context for disambiguation, has helped disambiguate the verbs better.
+Finally, although our goal has not been to outperform the performance of holistic neural phrase embeddings that do not perform copying or any other explicit grammatical operations, in two out of three of these (W2V and FT), our best model had a better accuracy.